Monk Fruit Sweetener: Discover the Amazing Benefits and Explore Healthy Recipes

 - 12 ounces frozen or fresh raspberries

 - Preheat the oven to 325 degrees Fahrenheit.
 Prepare a 9-inch springform pan by wrapping the exterior with foil and oiling the interior with coconut oil.

 - Place the chocolate, butter, espresso powder, and salt in a microwave-safe bowl.

 - Melt the ingredients in the bowl by microwaving for 30 seconds, stirring, and repeating until melted.
 Set aside to cool.

-- Place the eggs and monk fruit sweetener in a large mixing bowl and whip for about 10 minutes until eggs look light-yellow and thick.
+- Place the eggs and monk fruit sweetener in a large mixing bowl and whip for about 10 minutes until the eggs look light yellow and thick.

 - Gradually add the chocolate mixture to the egg mixture, stirring continuously.

 - Put the batter in the springform pan and place in the oven.